tigera-solutions/aks-workshop-prep/README.md

-# Calico Cloud / Azure AKS - Workshop Environment Preparation
+# Calico Cloud on AKS - Workshop Environment Preparation

 This repo will guide you through the preparation process of building an AKS cluster using the Azure Cloud Shell that will be used in Tigera's Calico Cloud workshop.
 The goal is to reduce the time used for setting up infrastructure during the workshop, optimizing the Calico Cloud learning and ensuring everyone is on the same page.